johnwargo/eleventy-plugin-post-stats/readme.md

 * `postCount`: The total number of posts in the site
 * `firstPostDate`: The timestamp for the first post published
 * `lastPostDate`: The timestamp for the most recent post
-* `Years` array: An array of statistics (postCount and average number of days between posts) for each year's posts.
+* `Years` array: An array of statistics (postCount and average number of days between posts) for each year's posts shown in the example above.

 Here's an example in Liquid for rendering those values in an Eleventy site: